tarantool/doc/doc/reference/configuration/cfg_replication.rst

     Since version :doc:`2.6.1 </release/2.6.1>`.

-    Specifies the role of a replica set node in the :ref:`leader election process <repl_leader_elect>`.
+    Specify the role of a replica set node in the :ref:`leader election process <repl_leader_elect>`.

     Possible values: